cubee-cb/linux-vr-compat/README.md

 - Metal: Hellsinger VR Demo
     - Starts and stays on a black screen.
 May need longer for initial load like Pistol Whip, hence being placed here instead of Not working.
     - The game's custom cursor appears on the desktop window and can be moved around.
+- Half Life: Alyx (Proton)
+    - Launches, menu interaction works, can load into a save file.
+    - Controller bindings are broken:
+        - A and X are snap turn right/left respectively.
+A is also the held item secondary action (like shotgun reload)
+        - Left joystick seems to do nothing, right stick only turns (no teleport/jump)
+        - Weapon selection button conflicts with my space drag binding.
+        - To be fair I've only played this on WMR so I have no idea what the controls are supposed to be like.
+- Kingspray Graffiti
+    - Might work, but takes ages to load into a map.
+I gave up waiting.
+    - Again, might be a HDD-related speed problem.

 ## Not working
 The following crash on launch or have other major issues.